silvana32/Data-Storytellers/README.md

 - One in Excel (interactive visualization using charts & pivot tables).

-- One in Power BI (for deeper insights and KPIs).
+- One in Power BI (for deeper insights).

-- Present the main findings and recommendations in a PowerPoint report.
+- Present the main findings and recommendations in a final report & PowerPoint.

 ## 🧩 Team Members

-- Silvana Samir Latif
+- Silvana Samir Latif (Team Leader)

+- Israa Ibrahim Mohammed

 - Manar Mohammed Ibrahim

-- Israa Ibrahim Mohammed

 - Abdel Rahman Ahmed Talat